macnetic/faust/gen_doc/mainpage.md

 [2] [Le Magoarou L. and Gribonval R., Gramfort A., “FAµST: speeding up linear transforms for tractable inverse problems“](https://hal.archives-ouvertes.fr/hal-01156478v1)

 The FAµST toolbox was initially released as a Matlab implementation ([versions 1.x](http://faust.inria.fr/download/faust-1-x/)).
 <br/>Since version 2.0, it has been implemented in C++.
-Besides, the development of wrappers has made that C++ core accessible from Matlab and Python programming languages.
+Besides, the development of wrappers has made this C++ core accessible from Matlab and Python programming languages.

 \section Credits

-FAµST is developed in the [PANAMA team](https://team.inria.fr/panama/) at [INRIA Rennes](https://hal.archives-ouvertes.fr/hal-01156478v1). <br>
+FAµST is developed in the [PANAMA team](https://team.inria.fr/panama/) at [INRIA Rennes](https://www.inria.fr/en/centre/rennes). <br>
 For more information on the FAµST Project, please visit the website [faust.inria.fr](http://faust.inria.fr). <br>